 Today, the Club is associated mainly with the Ulster Superbike Championship including Irish Championship Races, organizing three B & D events each year at the Kirkistown Race Circuit in County Down.

-These three events are exceptionally well supported by both competitors and spectators alike, starting with The Mayor’s Trophy Races (Easter Monday) followed by The President Cup Races (first Saturday in June) and the Crown Prince of Kirkistown finalé (first Saturday in September).
+These three events are exceptionally well supported by both competitors and spectators alike, starting with The King of Kirkistown Races (Easter Monday) followed by The President Cup Races (first Saturday in June) and the Crown Prince of Kirkistown finalé (first Saturday in September).

 The Club also promotes its own Member’s Championships throughout the year and winners receive their Awards at the Club’s AGM in October.